Purslane: A Powerful Superfood with Surprising Benefits

 Full of Essential Minerals

-Including purslane in your meals gives your body a natural nutrient boost.
+You can add purslane to your meals, which gives your body a natural nutrient boost.

 Excellent Source of Vitamin C